After connecting ArcGIS for Desktop to the Ready-To-Use Services, you can begin viewing traffic and traffic incidents in ArcMap.

 Traffic is dynamic and changes with time.
 By default, time is disabled on the map, and the traffic layer displays current traffic conditions when time is disabled.

 To see historical or predicted traffic conditions, enable time on the map, and use the time slider to set a time and date.
-The following steps show in detail how to do this:
+The steps below show in detail how to do this.

 - Enable time on the World/Traffic layer.